Losant/losant-docs/docs/applications/webhooks.md

 ![Test Webhook](/images/applications/test-webhook.png "Test Webhook")

 You can fill in an optional path with query params, choose the request method, and fill in an optional JSON request body.
 Clicking `Send Test Request` will trigger the Webhook just like an actual request against that Webhook's URL would - triggering any workflows linked to this Webhook with the provided request information.

+### Webhook Throttling

+Webhook requests are limited to 30 calls in a 15-second window (or, on average, two per second) per webhook.
+This matches the limiting that occurs when sending [messages over MQTT](/organizations/resource-limits/#message-throttling).
+If you exceed this limit, the webhook will respond with a 429 "Over rate limit, request throttled" error.